Adlai Stevenson III: Views on Israel

 Stevenson was initially a strong supporter of Israel, but was critical of the influence of American Israel Public Affairs Committee (AIPAC) on US politics.
 Stevenson had sharp differences with the Israeli lobby on issues concerning the Middle East, including a 1979 vote to cut military assistance to Israel by 10 percent and support of a 1978 weapons sale to Saudi Arabia.
 AIPAC also criticized his meeting with PLO leader Yasser Arafat.

 In a letter to Jewish leader Hyman Bookbinder in 1980, Stevenson wrote:"It is the Israeli lobby, led by AIPAC, which I deplore.
 It does not speak for all Jewry, including Israeli Jewry.
 Yet it exercises an inordinate degree of influence with weak public officials.
 I deplore their subservience to the vagaries of a foreign government."

 1976 Presidential election

 Presidential bid

-Stevenson was encouraged to run for president in 1976, which was fueled by Richard J. Daley of Chicago, who resented the senator’s liberal reforms, but who recognized Stevenson as being a vote-getter.
+Stevenson was encouraged to run for president in 1976, which was fueled by Mayor Richard J. Daley of Chicago, who resented the senator’s liberal reforms, but who recognized Stevenson as being a vote-getter.
 The senator declined to campaign, but as the nominating process got underway, Daley forces ran him as a favorite son candidate.